Madhubani art

+Traditionally, painting was one of the skills that was passed down from generation to generation in the families of the Mithila Region, mainly by women.
+It is still practiced and kept alive in institutions spread across the Mithila region.
+Kalakriti in Darbhanga, Vaidehi in Benipatti in Madhubani district and Gram Vikas Parishad in Ranti are some of the major centres of Madhubani painting which have kept this ancient art form alive.

 Origin and tradition

-Madhubani painting (or Mithila painting) was traditionally created by the women of various communities in the Mithila region of the Indian subcontinent.
-It originated from Madhubani district of the Mithila region of Bihar.
+Madhubani paintings were first created at Mithila, the birthplace of the Hindu goddess Sita.
+When Sita and her husband Prince Rama were to be married, King Janak, father of Sita, asked for paintings to capture moments of the marriage.
+Madhubani painting (or Mithila painting) was traditionally created by the women of various communities in the Mithila region of the Indian subcontinents.
+It originated from the Madhubani district of the Mithila region of Bihar.
 Madhubani is also a major export center of these paintings.
 This painting as a form of wall art was practiced widely throughout the region; the more recent development of painting on paper and canvas mainly originated among the villages around Madhubani, and it is these latter developments that led to the term "Madhubani art" being used alongside "Mithila Painting."

 The paintings were traditionally done on freshly plastered mud walls and floors of huts, but now they are also done on cloth, handmade paper and canvas.
 Madhubani paintings are made from the paste of powdered rice.
 Madhubani painting has remained confined to a compact geographical area and the skills have been passed on through centuries, the content and the style have largely remained the same.
 Thus, Madhubani painting has received GI (Geographical Indication) status.
-Madhubani paintings use two-dimensional imagery, and the colors used are derived from plants.
-Ochre, Lampblack and Red are used for reddish-brown and black, respectively.
+Madhubani paintings use two-dimensional imagery, and traditionally colors derived from nature.
+Traditional pigments used were: vermilion powder mixed with grounded mustard seeds for red, cow dung mixed with lampblack for greenish black, rice paste for white, Pevdi for lemon yellow, turmeric for yellow ochre, Indigo for blue, palash flower for orange, bilva leaf for green, and red clay for indian red.
+Gum arabic or goat's milk formed the paint's binder, gum arabic was used for painting on paper and goat's milk was used mainly for wall paintings.
+Chemical powder pigment from Calcutta also became available in the 1940's.
+Artists continue to utilize traditional brushes, which consist of bamboo slivers, rags, and sticks.